jmcdice/gpt-chatbot/README.md

+# OpenAI Endpoint Learnings

-# gpt-chatbot: A Conversational AI Chatbot
+gpt-chatbot: A conversational AI chatbot transcribe-yt-audio.py: Transcribe audio from YouTube videos

+## gpt-chatbot
 This is a Bash script that uses OpenAI's GPT-3 language model to create a conversational AI chatbot.
 The script prompts the user for input, sends it to the GPT-3 API for processing, and displays the AI's response.

 ## Prerequisites